 The problem

-Anyone who has spent more than five minutes researching public SaaS valuations has run into the same frustration: every source quotes a different median multiple.
-Read SaaS Capital's monthly report and you'll see 6.4x EV/Revenue as the headline figure for Q1 2026.
-Pull up Bessemer Venture Partners' Cloud Index and the same period reads 8.0x.
-Open Aventis Advisors' SaaS Valuation Multiples page and the number is 3.4x.
+Anyone who has spent more than five minutes researching public SaaS valuations has run into the same frustration: every source quotes a different multiple.
+Download SaaS Capital's index data file and the median ARR multiple reads 3.4x as of 31 May 2026.
+Open Aventis Advisors' SaaS Valuation Multiples page and their March 2026 median is also 3.4x.
+Pull up Bessemer's cloud index page and the headline reads 6.1x.

-All three claim to measure “median public SaaS EV/Revenue” for the same time period.
 None of them is wrong.
-The differences come down to three methodological choices: which companies are in the index, how those companies are weighted, and how often the figure is recalculated.
+The differences come down to three methodological choices: which companies are in the index, how those companies are weighted, and which statistic is published.
+The two median-based indices now agree almost exactly; Bessemer's figure is an average across a market-cap-weighted basket that tilts toward the largest growth names, which mechanically runs higher.

 This page reconciles all three.
 By the end, you'll know which figure to use for your specific question, and why no single number is the “real” SaaS multiple.

-The SaaS Capital Index launched in 2013 and is the longest-running pure-play public SaaS multiple series.
-It reports the median monthly EV/Revenue across approximately 100 publicly traded companies that derive the majority of revenue from recurring software subscriptions.
+The SaaS Capital Index is the longest-running pure-play public SaaS multiple series, with monthly data back to 2008 in a freely downloadable file.
+It reports the median month-end ARR multiple across publicly traded companies that derive the majority of revenue from recurring software subscriptions (68 constituents carried a multiple in the May 2026 sheet).
 The index is equal-weighted, meaning Salesforce ($300B market cap) counts the same as Asana ($2B market cap) when calculating the median.

 Equal-weighting matters because it makes the index resistant to the gravity of a few mega-caps.
 When ServiceNow and Salesforce trade at very different multiples, the index reflects the typical company in the middle, not the weighted average dragged toward the largest names.